Australia is a popular choice when people from places like Hong Kong, Singapore and China look for properties overseas.

 What should I ask my solicitor?

 Some questions you can ask the solicitor are:

 - Do you have a license and are you legally qualified to help me?

 - Are there any extra costs I should be aware of, that has not been shown yet?

 - Will I need to pay extra money for you to prepare the sales contract?
 (In case the solicitor is responsible to do this)

 4. Getting a mortgage as a non-resident foreigner

 The same as it goes in New Zealand, Australian banks have become more restrictive when offering bank loans to foreigners.
 That wasn’t the case some years ago when banks were way more generous with bank loans.

-If you apply for a loan, you need to pay for fees to set up the loan, stamp duty and any other fees linked to the loan application.
+If you apply for a loan, you need to pay fees to set up the loan, stamp duty, and any other fees linked to the loan application.

 The stamp duty can easily be calculated with HSBC’s online calculator.